WELCOME TO MR. H'S WEBSITE!

 AFRO-AMERICAN ACTION COMMITTEE at the university of minnesota

-Topic: Inspired by the successes of the Civil Rights movement, university of minnesota students in the Afro-American Action Committee (A.A.A.C.) push the frontier of rights and the university of minnesota leadership to change discriminatory policies and create equal opportunities at the University of Minnesota to create a better university for students of color.
+Topic: Inspired by the successes of the Civil Rights movement, university of minnesota students in the Afro-American Action Committee (A.A.A.C.) organized a protest against the university of minnesota leadership to change discriminatory policies and create equal opportunities at the University of Minnesota to create a better university for students of color. |

 Keywords to search with: